Genuine drama poses dilemma for reality TV's 'Kardashians' show

-NEW YORK (Reuters) - The “Real Housewives” had a suicide; “Deadliest Catch” lost one of its biggest stars; and child molestation wrecked the cozy family image of “19 Kids and Counting.”
+NEW YORK, Oct 16 (Reuters) - The “Real Housewives” had a suicide; “Deadliest Catch” lost one of its biggest stars; and child molestation wrecked the cozy family image of “19 Kids and Counting.”

 Reality TV show “Keeping Up With the Kardashians” is now also wrestling with serious drama after former basketball professional Lamar Odom collapsed at a Nevada brothel and was placed on life support in a Las Vegas hospital.